 Since this is intended to be a travel blog and not a history text, I’ll end the lesson here.
 Those of you who are so motivated can proceed on your own.

-After a nice Italian dinner at Vittoria on the Bridge, I returned to the hotel, did some additional writing and photo sorting and watched the last threesomes of the day at St. Andrews.
-As I noted above, I grew increasingly frustrated as it became clear that the course officials were going to allow Tom Watson to finish his round even if it meant dislodging streetlights and repositioning them around the 18th green.
+After a nice Italian dinner at Vittoria on the Bridge, I returned to the hotel, did some additional writing and photo sorting and watched the last threesomes of the day at Saint Andrews.
+Having missed the opportunity to be on the course, I grew increasingly frustrated as it became clear that the course officials were determined to allow Tom Watson to finish his round even if it meant dislodging streetlights from the town and repositioning them around the 18th green.
 With it all, Watson handled his final crossing of Swilican Bridge with class and grace.

 Saturday was a travel day on which I spent an inordinate amount of time at the airport because my flight’s departure was delayed by nearly two hours due to “mechanical reasons.”
 Add that to the “arrive two hours prior to your flight” directive and the inevitable outcome is a long day at the airport.
 My arrival in Copenhagen came so late that I missed the pre-tour orientation and barely made dinner although some fellow travelers later informed me that my late arrival made for a memorable introduction to the group.